Getting Started with Blazor ListBox Component in Blazor Web App

 TValue is the type of the value in the data source used for type inference.
 It is a generic type and can be specified as string[], int[], etc.

-• Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
-This will render the Syncfusion® Blazor ListBox component in the default web browser.
+Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
+The Blazor ListBox component will render in your default web browser.

 Blazor ListBox Component